Assessing Global Inventories

 - Future inventory growth and disposition scenarios

-UxC's Global Nuclear Fuel Inventories special report is available for immediate purchase.
+UxC's updated 2022 Global Nuclear Fuel Inventories report is now available for immediate purchase.

-The standard price for this report is US$5,000.00 payable upon receipt of invoice by check, credit card, or wire transfer.
+The standard price for the electronic copy (PDF) of the 2022 report is US$5,000.00 payable upon receipt of invoice by check, credit card, or wire transfer.

-A discounted price of US$3,000.00 is available to current UxC Market Report subscribers.
+A discounted price of US$4,000.00 is available to current UxC Market Outlook report subscribers.